 Disposal of shares or securities

-To claim relief on the selling or disposal of shares or securities of a company you own, throughout the qualifying period your company must either be trading or part of a trading group, and you must be an officer or employee of that company.
+- To claim relief on the selling or disposal of shares or securities of a company you own, your company must be trading or part of a trading group throughout the qualifying period.
+You must also be an officer or employee of that company.
 As per the scheme, you can claim a company as your personal company if you hold a minimum of 5% of the ordinary share capital.

 Associated disposals